hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/supplier.md

 #   assert products is not None  # Check if the response is not None

-# Example edge case (Illustrative, adjust based on specific requirements)
+# Example edge case (IlluStartive, adjust based on specific requirements)
 # def test_presta_supplier_get_products_empty_response():
 #   """Tests for empty response."""
 #   with mock.patch('requests.get', return_value=mock.Mock(json=lambda: [])):